Imanolasolo/printf/README.md

 _printf

 _printf is a custom implementation of the C programming function printf.
-This project is an application of the C programming knowledge that Holberton School cohort 2 students have learned since starting the program on 20 September of 2021.
+This project is an application of the C programming knowledge that Holberton School cohort 2 students have learned since starting the program on MaySeptember 20, 2021.

 Prototype: int _printf(const char *, ...);

 Examples
 String

-Input: _printf("%s\n", 'This is a string.');
+Input: _printf("%s\n", 'I am a string.');
-Output: This is a string.
+Output: I am a string.

 Character

-Input: _printf("The first letter in the alphabet is %c\n", 'A');
+Input: _printf("%c\n", 'H');
-Output: The first letter in the alphabet is A
+Output: H

 Integer

-Input: _printf("There are %i dozens in a gross\n", 12);
+Input: _printf("len %d\n", 12);
-Output: There are 12 dozens in a gross
+Output: 12

 Decimal:

 Input: _printf("%d\n", 1000);